yaapu/FrskyTelemetryScript/README.md

 The script supports all of the telemetry DIY 0x5000 packets sent by ardupilot’s [frsky passthrough protocol library](https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_Frsky_Telem)

-The script is compatible with the excellent [MavlinkToPassthru](https://github.com/zs6buj/MavlinkToPassthru) converter firmware by Eric Stockenstrom
+The script is also compatible with the excellent [MavlinkToPassthru](https://github.com/zs6buj/MavlinkToPassthru) converter firmware by Eric Stockenstrom

 Requires [OpenTX 2.2.1/2.2.2](http://www.open-tx.org/) and a recent release of [ArduPilot](http://ardupilot.org/ardupilot/index.html).